line/armeria/site/src/sphinx/client-service-discovery.rst

 .. note::

-   You must specify the wrapped ``healthCheckedGroup`` when building a :api:`WebClient`.
-If you specify the ``originalGroup``, the client would send the requests to the unhealthy endpoints.
+   You must specify the wrapped ``healthCheckedGroup`` when building a :api:`WebClient`, otherwise health checking will not be enabled.

 .. note::